 It finally surpassed soy milk in the health food sector in 2013 and in 2014 accounted for 60 percent of sales of plant-based milk.
 Today, it accounts for around 4.1 percent of overall milk sales in the United States.

 There have been a few reported cases of children developing kidney stones related to excessive almond milk consumption, due to the oxalate found in almonds.
-(16) If you give your children almond milk, I recommend they drink it in moderation, alongside coconut and possibly goat’s milk, to avoid oxalate buildup that may cause kidney stones.
+For this reason, it’s best to drink in moderation to avoid oxalate buildup that may cause kidney stones.

 Get FREE Access!